 When you logged into your admin dashboard, navigate to “Add New” menu under “Posts” tab to create a blog post.
 Before you start creating a post, click on the “Screen Options” button available at top right corner.

+Each screen in WordPress has its own set of applicable options, which you can customize under “Screen Options” tab.
+Post editor offers various screen options like format, categories, tags, featured images, etc. which can be enabled or disabled based on your need.
 Select number of columns as 2 under “Screen Layout” option to view default widgets in the sidebar menu (choosing 1 will push all selected widgets below the content editor).
 “Expand the editor to match the window height” is the feature introduced with WordPress version 4.0, which scrolls the content area of the editor within the viewable window height.

-WordPress Blog Post Editor
+WordPress Blog Post Classic Editor

 With the number of columns selected as 2 WordPress editor will look like below having three sections – Menu, Editor and Sidebar.